Every organization has several ongoing projects that are segregated as per their topic under different departments.

-So the management needs to have a deep knowledge of the roles and behavior of the employees or team members.
+So the management must have a deep knowledge of the employees’ or team members’ roles and behavior.

 So to recognize these different roles, team leaders take the help of Belbin’s Team Roles theory which helps them find and make a balanced team so that it can work effectively.